jackievaleri/fragments_design_ML/README.md

-# Fragment-based drug discovery and design
+# Fragment-based antibacterial drug design
-fragment-based algorithm for the discovery and design of antibacterial compounds
+fragment-based algorithm for the design of antibacterial compounds

 # DONE